Calypso is not so much an historic game (yet) as a "forgotten" one from the mid

 In America Calypso was published by the United States Playing Card Company and promoted by notable Bridge experts such as Ewart Kempson, Josephine Culbertson (book cover, left), Geoffrey Mott-Smith, and Alphonse Moyse, Jr.

-Players
+- Players

-Calypso is played by four in fixed partnerships.
+- Calypso is played by four in fixed partnerships.
 See below for the non-partnership version for three or four players.

-Cards
+- Cards

-Use four 52-card packs, preferably of identical back design and colour, and necessarily all the same size, weight, and finish.
+- Use four 52-card packs, preferably of identical back design and colour, and necessarily all the same size, weight, and finish.
 Shuffle them together very thoroughly before play.
 Cards rank AKQJ1098765432.

-Partners and seats
+- Partners and seats

-The players seating
+- The players

 Seating positions and

-cutting the two highest cards are partners against the two lowest, and sit opposite each other.
+personal trumps cutting the two highest cards are partners against the two lowest, and sit opposite each other.
 Whoever cut highest has first choice of seats and personal trump suit.
 That player's partner will sit opposite and have as personal trump the partnering suit of the first player, such that one partnership's suits are spades and hearts and the other's clubs and diamonds.
 (See diagram.)
+(The illustrated association of specific suits with specific seats is customary - only a serving suggestion - not legally binding.) - Deal

-A game consists of four deals, one by each player.
+- A game consists of four deals, one by each player.
 Whoever cut the highest card deals first and the turn to deal subsequently passes to the left.
 Deal 13 cards each face down in ones, and stack the remainder face down to one side.
 These will gradually be used up in subsequent deals.

-Object
+- Object

-To win tricks and make calypsos from the cards they contain.
-A calypso is a complete run of 13 cards of the same suit from Ace down to Two.
+run of 13 cards of the same suit from Ace down to Two.
 Specifically, your aims are -

-• to build calypsos in your personal trump suit,
+- to build calypsos in your personal trump suit,

-• to help your partner build calypsos in his or her own suit, and
+- to help your partner build calypsos in his or her own suit, and

-• to hinder your opponents from building calypsos in theirs.
+- to hinder your opponents from building calypsos in theirs.

-Trick-play
+- Trick-play

-The player at dealer's left leads to the first trick, and the winner of each trick leads to the next.
+leads to the next.
 You must follow suit if you can, but may otherwise play any card.
-The rules of trick-taking are:

-• If you lead a card of your personal trump suit, and everyone follows suit, you win the trick regardless of rank.
+- If you lead a card of your personal trump suit, and everyone follows suit, you win the trick regardless of rank.
 However, if anyone can't follow suit and instead play a card of their own personal trump, then the trick is taken by the highest-ranking personal trump played.

-• If you lead from any other suit, then the trick is taken by the highest card of the suit led, or (if different) by the highest personal trump if any are played.
+- If you lead from any other suit, then the trick is taken by the highest card of the suit led, or (if different) by the highest personal trump if any are played.

-• If the trick is being taken by two identical cards, or by personal trumps of different suits but equal rank, then the first such card wins.
+- If the trick is being taken by two identical cards, or by personal trumps of different suits but equal rank, then the first such card wins.

-Building calypsos
+- Building calypsos

-When you win a trick, Board
+- When you win a trick,

 Arrangement of calypsos and